This is the second iteration of my Top Viral Videos of All Time list, and I didn’t realize how challenging it would be to revisit this list.

-This is another viral video that doesn’t feature animals, babies, or dancing.
-Uploaded in July 2010 by Schmoyoho, it has 143 million views and 1.2 million engagements.
+Uploaded in July 2010 by Schmoyoho, it has 150 million views and 1.3 million engagements.

-This viral video, which features singing, was originally uploaded on March 2011 to Ark Music Factory’s channel.
-This version got more than 166 million views before it was removed from YouTube in June 2011 due to legal disputes between ARK Music and Black.
+Originally uploaded in March 2011 to Ark Music Factory’s channel, that version got more than 166 million views before it was removed from YouTube in June 2011 due to legal disputes between ARK Music and Black.

-However, the “official version” was uploaded to Rebecca’s channel in September 2011 has 131 million views and 1.8 million engagements.
+However, the “official version” that was uploaded to Rebecca’s channel in September 2011 has 153 million views and 2.2 million engagements.

 Now, he admitted at the time, “I don’t have any proof… obviously.
 But I do have plenty of red flags and circumstantial evidence.”